Manideep-Kanna/Ecommerce-API/README.md

 The code itself is production ready and fully documented so even by seeing code you can get an idea of what is actually happening .

-We have written unit test cases for each controller functionality.
+We have written **unit test cases** for each controller functionality.

-As we know we dont have an frontend for APIs but we have used swagger which is actually an Open documented API which specifies all of the functionalities in an page.
+As we know we dont have an frontend for APIs but we have used **swagger** which is actually an Open documented API which specifies all of the functionalities in an page.
 We can see each functionality as below photos.

+We have also deployed this API in **Azure** during testing wheather it is working or not in an real world environment,It worked fine.

 So we have divided this API into two parts
 1.Admin